jonaddams/loan-application/README.md

    - `NEXT_PUBLIC_WEB_SDK_VERSION`: Set to `1.6.0`
 4. Deploy

-The project includes a `vercel.json` configuration file optimized for deployment.
+The project includes a `vercel.json` configuration file optimized for deployment with the following timeouts:
+- Process Package API: 300 seconds (5 minutes) - for handling multiple document processing
+- Other APIs: 60 seconds - for individual operations

+## Performance Optimizations

+The application includes several optimizations for production deployment:

+- **Request Timeouts**: Individual API calls have 60-second timeouts to prevent hanging
+- **Template Registration Timeout**: 30-second timeout for template registration
+- **Graceful Error Handling**: Proper timeout and error handling for all external API calls
+- **Production Build**: Optimized bundle sizes and static page generation